Control the flow of actions in Shortcuts on iPhone or iPad

 The If action checks for specific conditions in a shortcut and outputs varying results depending on which condition is met.
 Therefore, actions can take different paths depending on conditions that are determined when the shortcut runs.
 See Use If actions in Shortcuts on iPhone or iPad.

 Repeat actions are used to perform the same actions multiple times, creating loops.
-Actions inside a repeat loop run from top to bottom in the loop, then jump back to the top, repeating the actions as many times as necessary.
+Actions inside a repeat loop run from top to bottom in the loop, and then jump back to the top, repeating the actions as many times as necessary.
 See Use Repeat actions in Shortcuts on iPhone or iPad.

 Choose from actions